AntCas/antcas.github.io/src/pages/blog/2018-11-27-swarm-evolution.md

 # Emergent Swarm-Like Behaviour

-This weekend I worked on a project.
+This weekend I had a question.

-I wanted to find out what conditions give rise to emergent swarm-like behaviors in a population.

-I’m trying to answer this problem by running an evolution simulation.
+What conditions are necessary for swarm-like behavior to evolve?

-I have an environment with two types of creature.
+To try and find an answer I built a simulation that lets me test conditions in an environment with two types of creature:

 Creature A is populous and small.
 The longer they live, the more chances they get to breed.
 We’ll call this our prey creature.